alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 date:   2016-12-22 22:14:00 -0700
 ---

+NOTE TO READERS

+Based on some feedback / thinking so far, this post's scope is too big, and it needs to get narrowed down

+Right now, I'm floating the idea of splitting it into three posts.

+* One post from "Background" to right before "What's the Field Like?"
+* One post from "What's the Field Like?" to right before "Research Direction"
+* One post for "Research Directions"

+The first post is the most likely to get entirely removed.

+The second post would probably stay the same, plus some elaboration.

+The third post would go through a heavy rewrite.
+Right now it's closer to a list of topics.
+The rewrite would be a broader discussion of research motivations, instead of an attempt to categorize/summarize most of deep learning research.

+With all that said, on to the draft itself.

+\* \* \*
+{: .centered }

 This post collects various thoughts I've had about deep learning.

 This is **not** intended to be a tutorial in deep learning, because there are